-- Caring for a family member with a serious health condition or injury. - Bonding with a new child coming into your family through birth, adoption or foster placement. - Certain events for military families. - Up to 16 weeks of combined medical and family leave if you have events covered by both in the same claim year. - Up to 18 weeks of combined medical and family leave if you experience a condition in pregnancy that results in incapacity, like being put on bedrest, and then take bonding leave. - You can take leave intermittently, as long as you are on leave for a minimum of eight consecutive hours each week.
+- Up to 12 weeks of medical leave to recover from or get treatment for a "serious health condition," or family leave to take care of a qualifying family member who is ill or injured with a "serious health condition" or to bond with a new child or for certain military events. - Up to 16 weeks of combined medical and family leave if you have events covered by both in the same claim year.
+Any medical leave designated as the "postnatal period" is included in the total amount of leave available to you. - Up to 18 weeks of combined medical and family leave if you experience a condition in pregnancy that results in incapacity, like being put on bedrest or experiencing postpartum depression,, and then take bonding leave.
+Any medical leave designated as the "postnatal period" is included in the total amount of leave available to you. - You can take leave intermittently, as long as you are on leave for a minimum of eight consecutive hours each week.